Meeting date: Tuesday, 18 December 2012

-For over 12 years I have been actively involved in the development of SIP based products of all types and seen SIP move from the early adopter phase to the current position in which SIP is widely deployed and the protocol of choice in many markets.
+For over 13 years I have been actively involved in the development of SIP based products and seen SIP move from the early adopter phase to the current position in which SIP is widely deployed and the protocol of choice in many markets.
 I actively participated in the development of SIP Connect 1.1 and now co-chair the SIP Forum IPv6 Task Group.

-Despite the wide deployment of SIP based products and the increasing adoption of SIP trunking there are still challenges in the area of interoperability and manageability of SIP products.
-The SIP Forum has a major role in helping the industry to overcome theses issues.
+Despite the wide deployment of SIP based products and the increasing adoption of SIP trunking there are still challenges in the area of interoperability, management, and security of SIP products.
+The SIP Forum has a major role in helping the industry adopt best practices in these areas.

 I would very much appreciate your support.

 Andrew Hutton is Head of Standardization at Siemens Enterprise Communications GmbH & Co.
 KG and has over 25 years experience within the communications industry.
 Andy is an experienced software engineer with extensive knowledge of communications protocols.

 Prior to his current role at Siemens Enterprise Communications, Andy gained many years hands on experience of developing SIP based communications products (SIP Phones, Gateways and Servers) and related interworking and deployment issues.
 Andy has been engaged in many projects related to SIP based multi-vendor connectivity and interoperability.